What to Do After a Car Accident: A Clear Step-by-Step Guide

 Should You Speak With a Car Accident Lawyer?

-A lawyer can explain your rights, help you understand your insurance policy, and walk you through the repair process, paperwork, and legal steps.
-They’ll handle communication with the insurance companies, letting you focus on recovery while they focus on your personal injury case.
+FIEDLER Trial Lawyers will explain your rights, help you understand your insurance policy, and walk you through the repair process, paperwork, and legal steps.
+Let us handle the insurance side of things while you focus on getting better.

-Most personal injury lawyers work on a contingency fee, meaning you pay nothing upfront.
-They only get paid if you receive compensation.
+We work on a contingency fee, meaning you pay nothing upfront.
+We only get paid if you receive compensation.
 There’s little risk in reaching out, and a quick conversation could make a big difference in how your claim is handled.

 Frequently Asked Questions